-With EIF support, the Ministry of Trade and Industry now has a unit that ensures synergies and sustainability for externally funded partnerships, and that coordinates donor‑funded projects relating to Aid for Trade and investment.
-EIF also worked with the Government to ensure trade priorities were integrated into the second phase of the country's Economic Development and Poverty Reduction Strategy 2013-2018.
+EIF worked with the Government of Rwanda to ensure trade priorities were integrated in the country's Economic Development and Poverty Reduction Strategy 2013-2018.
+With EIF support, the Ministry of Trade and Industry now has a unit that ensures synergies and sustainability for externally funded partnerships, and that coordinates donor‑funded efforts related to Aid for Trade and investment.

-Along with development partners, EIF is implementing targeted strategic support in Rwanda with strong emphasis on women's economic empowerment in relation to cross-border trade, and EIF's work in the country has spurred tens of millions of dollars in additional investments by partners.
+Along with development partners, EIF is working with the Government to implement targeted strategic support with strong emphasis on women's economic empowerment in cross-border trade, and EIF's work in the country has spurred tens of millions of dollars in additional investments by partners.

 - Updated National Export Strategy implementation plans for key export clusters (coffee, tea, mining, horticulture, construction materials, handicrafts, tourism, ICT).

-- 30 staff from the Ministry of Trade and Industry (MINICOM) were trained in e‑waste management, consumer protection techniques, project management, trade negotiations and IT.
+- Trained 30 staff from the Ministry of Trade and Industry in e‑waste management, consumer protection techniques, project management, trade negotiations and IT.

-- 5 exporters attended international trade fairs in the USA.
+- Supported 54 artisan exporters to attend regional trade fairs, and supported 5 exporters to attend international trade fairs in the USA.

 - SOPYRWA, a local company that works with chrysanthemums, received financial support to access markets in Europe and America and, as a results, two major contracts were signed.